Cost Function and Learning Process in Machine Learning

 What is a contour line?

-Contour lines are lines on which a function's value remains constant despite changes in the variables.
-When the variables (θ1 and θ0) are changed, the cost function value remains the same along these contour lines.
+Contour lines are lines on which a function's value remains constant despite variable changes.
+When the variables (θ1 and θ0) change, the cost function value remains the same along these contour lines.

 What is a contour plot?

-A contour plot consists of many contour lines like in the image shown below.
+A contour plot consists of many contour lines, like in the image below.

 • In the 2D contour plot, we have oval lines on which the cost function value for all the red-X points will be constant.
 And in the same manner, the cost function values for all the red-O will be the same.

-• If you observe the 3D contour image, the value of the cost function at the innermost center is the minimum, and if we remember, our objective was to minimize the cost function.
-The machine will try to reach the pink star position by trying various values for θ1 and θ0.
+• If you observe the 3D contour image, the value of the cost function at the innermost centre is the minimum, and if we remember, our objective was to minimize the cost function.
+The machine will try to reach the pink star position (shown in 2d contour) by trying various values for θ1 and θ0.

 3D contour vs 2D contour